The-SCRIPT-Group/hf-resources/resources/trainer-notes.md

+#Open the ppt first, these are just a few liners for what to do in the ppt

 What is a VCS?
 A version control system is a software to manage a project by having all the different versions of your files saved Some examples are git, mercurial (hg), subversion (svn)